Learn to Use Terraform to Manage and Scale Up Architecture

 Terraform is a reliable infrastructure as code solution.
 Its syntax (HCL) is easy for both humans and computers to process.
 The project is open source, well documented, and actively developed.
 It keeps track of dependencies between infrastructure resources, so it’s able to build up all of the infrastructure in an intelligent order.
 Also, as resources change, where possible, it can update the resources in place.

 Terraform is well documented.
-It’s simple to
+It’s simple to get started with the Getting Started Guide.

 Note: For the rest of this article, I’m going to assume you’ve worked through that guide and are comfortable with the basic Terraform commands and have connected it to Azure.